assimp/assimp/port/AndroidJNI/README.md

 "SOME_PATH" is a path to your cmake android toolchain script.

+The build script for this port is based on [android-cmake](https://github.com/taka-no-me/android-cmake).
+See its documentation for more Android-specific cmake options (e.g. -DANDROID_ABI for the target ABI).

 ### Code ###
 A small example how to wrap assimp for Android:
 ```cpp